Frequently Asked Questions (FAQs)

 How much money does a Safari cost?

 This is by far the first and most often asked question.
 That said, it only produces more questions!
-The answer is simple - it depends on what you want to see, what time of year you wish to travel, how long you wish to travel, how many are traveling with you and in what types of camps or lodges you wish to stay.
+The answer is simple - it depends on what you want to see, what time of year you wish to travel, how long you wish to travel, how many are traveling with you, and in what types of Safari Camps or Lodges you wish to stay.

 This is actually a fun and exciting part of the Safari.
 Ask yourself, what is your dream Safari?
 Have you longed for seeing the “Great Migration” since you were a child and saw it for the first time on TV or in an adventure magazine?
 Did you See Gorillas in the Mist, and determine to see the few and elusive Mountain Gorillas?